igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 }
 ```

-The behavior of crop region is like in Gimp.
-When user drawn rectangle on released mouse
+The behaviour of crop region is like in Gimp.
+When user has drawn rectangle on mouse release
-he will see transparent rectangle with darken semi-transparent background on non-selected
+he will see a transparent rectangle with darkening semi-transparent background on a non-selected
 region and corner handles.
-To access top, bottom, left and right handles user should
+To access the top, bottom, left and right handles user should
-move mouse cursor in the centers of the edges.
-And when mouse cursor is on a handle,
+move the mouse cursor in the centres of the edges.
+And when the mouse cursor is on a handle,
-only this handle will be drawn and mouse cursor will be overrided, like in Gimp.
+only this handle will be drawn and the mouse cursor will be overridden, like in Gimp.

 And mouse handling.